 Fire & Explosions

 Gilmore Engineers can provide an expert analysis of fires and explosions affecting buildings, machinery or motor vehicles.
-Our engineers will analyse the evidence to identify the ignition source and use computer analysis to reconstruct the pathway of smoke.
+Our mechanical engineers will analyse the evidence to identify the ignition source and use computer analysis to reconstruct the pathway of smoke.

 For over 30 years, Gilmore Engineers has been a leader in the investigation and analysis of a variety of different types of incidents.
 During this time Gilmore Engineers has provided over 1,500 reports to members of the legal profession for matters before District, Supreme and Federal Courts.